Irene Hervey: Later career

 Hervey returned to acting in 1948 with the film Mickey, followed by Mr. Peabody and the Mermaid.
 By the early 1950s, she began appearing in television.
 Throughout the 1950s and early 1960s, Hervey appeared in several television series, including the crime dramas Richard Diamond, Private Detective, Peter Gunn, and Hawaiian Eye.
 She also made three guest appearances on Perry Mason: in 1958, she played Helen Bartlett in "The Case of the Black-Eyed Blonde"; in 1961, she played Grace Davies in "The Case of the Jealous Journalist", and in 1963, she played Jill Garson in "The Case of the Lawful Lazarus".
 She returned to theater with a role opposite Hans Conried in Take Her, She's Mine, a comedy written by Henry and Phoebe Ephron, which had regional performances in Massachusetts and Connecticut in the summer of 1963.
 A reviewer from a local publication noted that Hervey "registers effectively" in her role.
 In 1965, she landed a regular role on The Young Marrieds, followed by a stint on the short-lived Anne Francis series Honey West as the titular character's Aunt Meg.

 In 1969, Hervey was nominated for an Emmy Award for Outstanding Single Performance by an Actress in a Supporting Role for her appearance on My Three Sons.
 After her roles as Mrs. Durant in the comedy Cactus Flower and as Madge in the 1971 thriller film Play Misty for Me with Clint Eastwood, Hervey retired from acting.
 She took a job working at a travel agency in Sherman Oaks and briefly returned to acting in 1978 with a role in Charlie's Angels.
 In 1981, she made her last on-screen appearance in the television movie Goliath Awaits, which centers on a community of survivors from a World War II shipwreck who have survived decades living underwater.

 Personal life

 Hervey with second husband Allan Jones, 1941.

 In 1929, Hervey married musician William Fenderson, with whom she had a daughter, Gail (1930–2020).
 The pair divorced in 1933.
 In the mid-1930s, she was engaged to Robert Taylor.
 In 1936, she met and married actor Allan Jones.
 The couple had a son, Jack Jones (1938–2024).
 They divorced in 1957.

 Death

 Hervey died of heart failure on December 20, 1998; she was 89 and was residing at the Motion Picture & Television Country House and Hospital in Woodland Hills.
 She was cremated, and her ashes returned to her surviving daughter.

-Honors
+Legacy

 For her contribution to the motion picture industry, Hervey has a star on the Hollywood Walk of Fame at 6336 Hollywood Boulevard.